Brian-Pho/Textbook-Notes/content/posts/other/planned-reading-list/index.md

 date: "2020-06-12"
 categories:
   - Other
-excerpt: "What I plan to read."
+excerpt: "A list of books that I plan to read."
 ---

-I plan to read the the following list of textbooks and books.
+I plan to read the following textbooks and books.
 This list will be updated as my interests change.
 Books with a high priority are starred (*).

 ## Textbooks

-### Cognitive Science

-- Memory and the Computational Brain - Why Cognitive Science Will Transform Neuroscience
-- Principles of Synthetic Intelligence

 ### Neuroscience

-- The Cognitive Neurosciences (6th Ed.)
-- *Cognitive Neuroscience - The Biology of the Mind (5th Ed.)
 - *Spikes - Exploring the Neural Code
 - Principles of Neural Information Theory
 - Biophysics of Computation - Information Processing in Single Neurons
 - Vision - A Computational Investigation into the Human Representation and Processing of Visual Information
-- The New Visual Neurosciences
+- Vision Science - Photons to Phenomenology
 - Principles of Neural Science (5th Ed.)
-- Brain & Behavior - An Introduction to Behavioral Neuroscience (5th Ed.)
 - Language in Our Brain - The Origins of a Uniquely Human Capacity
 - Open MIND - philosophy and the mind sciences in the 21st century
 - *The Neurology of Consciousness (2nd Ed.)
 - The Neuroscience of Intelligence
 - Biopsychology (10th Ed.)
+- *The Wiley Handbook of Evolutionary Neuroscience
+- An Introduction to Brain and Behavior (4th Ed.)

 ### Neuromorphic Computing

 - Neural Engineering - Computation, Representation, and Dynamics in Neurobiological Systems
 - Introduction to VLSI Systems
-- Analog VLSI and Neural Systems
+- *Analog VLSI and Neural Systems

 ### Artificial Intelligence